ndrakos/blog/_posts/2020-06-15-Two_Component_System.md

 I need to think more about what is a realistic model to use.
 I am most interested in dwarf galaxies that have a dark matter and stellar component.
 Potentially this could be extended later to include a disk as well (<a href="">Widrow et al. 2005</a> is probably one of the most useful references for this).

-For now I am going to simply use two Hernquist models, as these have nice analytic forms:
+For now I am going to simply use two Hernquist models, as these are a simpler model (nice expressions for their denisty, mass and potential, and they don't have a divergent mass profile):

 $$\rho = \dfrac{M_{\rm tot}a}{2\pi r (r+a)^3}$$